Open Now — 24/7 Plumbing

 Salix species (Willows)

 Willows are another group of trees with notoriously invasive roots.
-These moisture-loving trees are often found near waterways and can quickly spread their roots through moist soil, causing damage to river banks, foundations, and underground pipes.
+These moisture-loving trees are often found near waterways and can quickly spread their roots through moist soil, damaging river banks, foundations, and underground pipes.

-Instead of planting willows, opt for native water-loving trees like the River Oak or the Swamp Banksia.
+Instead of planting willows, choose native water-loving trees like the River Oak or the Swamp Banksia.

 Liquidambar styraciflua (American Sweetgum)